jepstein-eagle/adaptable/packages/adaptable/readme/functions/custom-sort-function.md

 - **Wizard** - A series of steps facilitating the creation and editing of a Custom Sort.

-- **Column Menu** - The `Create Custom Sort` Menu Item starts the Custom Sort wizard; if the column already has a Custom Sort it says `Edit GCustom Sort`.
+- **Column Menu** - The `Create Custom Sort` Menu Item starts the Custom Sort wizard; if the column already has a Custom Sort it says `Edit Custom Sort`.

 ## Entitlements